wanx-troopers/wanx-troopers.github.io/svi.md

 > much better motion without lightx2v lora on High noise model;
 > 10 steps cfg 3.5 for high-noise and 4 for low-noise(with lightx2v)

+DawnII has discovered that character sheets work to an extent as the "anchor" frame for SVI 2.0 Pro.
+Increasing latent strength say via `WanVideo Encode` is recommended.

+If you do not connect `prev_samples` and supply a new `anchor_image` to the generation SVI 2.0 Pro becomes one more way to supply a reference image to the generation.

 # SVI 2.0